vannateck168/lt-gee-s2-py/README.md

-# lt-gee-py
+# lt-gee-s2-py
 Python interface to the Google Earth Engine implementation of the LandTrendr spectral-temporal segmentation algorithm.
+The LandTrendr spectral-temporal segmentation algorithm is being adapted for use with Sentinel-2

 ## Introduction